ttu-ttu/ebook-reader/README.md

 **Note**: The reader was created for japanese (language learners) - while books in other languages may work to a specific degree other functionalites (e. g. character counter etc.) may have unsupported / unexpected results

+# Current Development Status

+Please not that ッツ Ebook Reader is currently not actively worked on / Maintenance only.
+Feel free to report further bugs / feature requests and / or open pull requests but don't expect (timely) responses on them

 # Features

 - [x] Supports HTMLZ, Plain Text and EPUB files